open-mmlab/mmocr/docs/en/datasets/recog.md

 # Generate for detection
 cd ../../..
 ```
-- Step2: Generate `train_label.txt` and `test_label.txt` and crop images using 4 processes with the following command (add `--preserve_vertical` if you wish to preserve the images containing vertical texts).
+- Step2: Generate `train_label.txt` and `test_label.txt` and crop images using 4 processes with the following command (add `--preserve-vertical` if you wish to preserve the images containing vertical texts).
 ```bash
 python tools/data/textrecog/vintext_converter.py data/vintext/vietnamese --nproc 4
 ```